-The Study Abroad Office is student-centered.
+The Education Abroad Office is student-centered.
 We purposefully strive to communicate with and send all correspondence directly to our students.
 As it’s ultimately your student who will be abroad, we aim for your student to take the lead in their own experience.
 We believe the application and pre-departure process is a key part of preparing them for their time abroad and hope that you support and motivate them as they get ready to leave the country.

 We have a Pre-Departure meeting every semester to prepare your student for their study abroad experience.
 While it is mandatory for students, it is optional for parents.
 We welcome the chance to speak with you about any questions and concerns that you might have.
 Talk to your student about coming with them to their Pre-Departure meeting.

 While we are pleased to talk with parents and family members to answer questions, in many cases we cannot share information out of compliance for FERPA student privacy regulations.

 When you do have questions, please funnel them through your student, having him/her serve as the family representative.
 Many times, the student already has this information and will be able to answer your questions.